0xpantarhei/MEV-Shanghai/README.md

 Many thanks to [Titania Research](https://titaniaresear.ch/) for providing us with valuable suggestions on MEV Shanghai.

 Titania Research is a research organization that works on research and development on the problems of MEV in Ethereum.
 They aim to create solutions and contribute to Ethereum, rather than focusing solely on research.
 This includes research and development in software, supply chain and security, primarily based on findings in mechanism design, computer science and cryptography.

+### Community Support
+​[Fudan Blockchain association](https://x.com/FudanBlockchain) is one of the largest student organizations at Fudan University, with an alumni network of over 500 members.

 # Past Activities 👏